 For 50 years in Paisley, St James Orchestra has been at the centre of musical activity.
 Rehearsing and performing in the superb setting of St James Church, the Orchestra gives at least two concerts each year.
 Repertoire includes both traditional works from the concert platform and newer or more unusual works, including many premières.
 The ethos is 'music making for fun' and the atmosphere friendly and welcoming.
 If you play an orchestral instrument, or even if you just like orchestral music, read on!

 St James Orchestra was formed in 1964 to accompany a performance by the church choir.
-The orchestra thereafter developed an identity of its own, though links with the church have been maintained and the facilities of the church are used for both weekly rehearsals and two concerts each year.
+The orchestra thereafter developed an identity of its own, though links with the church have been maintained and the facilities of the church are still used for weekly rehearsals.

-In 40 years, the orchestra has performed over 150 different works by more than 70 composers and regularly breaks new ground in terms of works and musical styles.
+In 50 years, the orchestra has performed over 150 different works by more than 70 composers and regularly breaks new ground in terms of works and musical styles.
 The repertoire of the orchestra extends from the Baroque through most of the major Classical and Romantic composers to works of this century.
 In addition to the standard concert repertoire, the orchestra has a commitment to the work of living composers and has regularly premiered, and occasionally commissioned, new music.

 As well as established professional musicians, soloists have included young musicians at the start of their career, for whom performing with an amateur orchestra can provide valuable experience.

-St James Orchestra, with with Yvonne Paterson (Flute)
+St James Orchestra, with Charlie Drummond (Soprano)

 Paisley Arts Centre Box Office